 A process called myelination amplifies electrical signal speed in the brain for neural pathways that are used most, and by this basic neurobiological mechanism, over time, what we practice become the automated default route (see "The Three Major Networks" below for more detail.)
-And because our nurture (the environments we're in) shapes our nature (DNA) through the biologic mechanism of epigenetics - 24/7, 365 days a year - this means there's always the opportunity to learn and grow across life - which means that indeed old dogs can learn new tricks!
+And because our nurture (the environments we're in) shapes our nature (DNA) through the biologic mechanism of epigenetics - 24/7, 365 days a year - this means there's always the opportunity to learn and grow across life - which means that indeed you can teach an old dog new tricks!

-But to reinforce - the early years are the most important!!!
+But to reinforce - the early years are the most important !!!